-There are several options that are available to you when you cannot make the payments on your student loans.
-These options include:
+Several options are available to you when you cannot make the payments on your student loans.

-- Getting your loan canceled and eliminating all payments,
+- Getting your loan canceled and eliminating all payments (rare)

-- Getting on a income-sensitive or income-based repayment schedule, or
+- Getting on an income-sensitive or income-based repayment schedule

 Student Loan Deferments

-Deferments allow you to stop making payments for a certain period of time if you can show that you qualify.
-For instance, you may be able to get a deferment if you can show economic hardship, are returning to school, are unemployed, or looking for a job.
+Deferments allow you to stop making payments for a specific time if you can show that you qualify.
+For instance, you may be able to get a deferment if you can show economic hardship, or that you have returned to school, are unemployed, or are looking for a job.

 You will often be able to defer your student loans if you meet one of the conditions described below and are not currently in default.
 You may even be able to qualify for a deferment when you are in default in a "retroactive deferment."

 Student Loan Forbearances